Chisa3/InfoScience/Journal.md

  # Creating your illusion and make presentation
-1.What did you do?
+ 1. What did you do?
  I finished coding Ehrenstein's square illusion.
 I found out how to make the square transparent and chose to change size of the square as it was too small.
 I also made the square inside the circles to be able to change size when I click.
-2.What did you learn?
+ 1. What did you learn?
  I learned how to code squares that change it's size when I click.

     radius=20